Superrehtard/old_diaspora_wiki/Become-a-Contributor.md

 ####Reporting Bugs

-Currently, there are two outlets for this: [GetSatisfaction](https://getsatisfaction.com/) and [GitHub Issues](https://github.com/diaspora/diaspora/issues).
+Currently, there are two outlets for this: [GitHub Issues](https://github.com/diaspora/diaspora/issues) and in case you don't have a Github account (and don't want to create one) you can make a public post on Diaspora with the #bug hashtag.

-[GetSatisfaction](https://getsatisfaction.com/) should be used for user feedback, feature requests, ideas, and questions.
-On the other hand, [GitHub Issues](https://github.com/diaspora/diaspora/issues) works better for bugs/issues/features involving source code/logs/UI elements.

-With both of these tools, it's helpful to provide as much information as possible.
+Please, always try to specify as much information as possible, when reporting a bug (e.g. pod URL, screenshot, public post URL,...)

 ####Starting Meetups

 We are an international movement.
-If you would like to participate or help organize one in your area join us at [Meetup](https://meetup.com/Diaspora).
+If you would like to participate or help organize one in your area join us at [Meetup](http://meetup.com/Diaspora).

 ####Translating